The Catholic diaspora: Independent communities as the church’s ‘research lab’

 Every 2nd and 4th Saturday of the month at 5pm.

-Community of the Holy Spirit provides and serves this meal on a rotating basis and would love your participation.
+Community of the Holy Spirit serves meals and hosts overnights stays on a rotating basis and would love your participation.
 If you are interested in helping or would like more information, please email us or talk to one of the organizers after any mass.